urbanairship/python-library/docs/experiments.rst

 ----------------
 The variants for the experiment.
 An experiment must have at least 1 variant and no more than 26.
-Required to have a Push object withing: https://docs.airship.com/api/ua/#schemas%2fexperimentobject
+A Push object must be included: https://docs.airship.com/api/ua/#schemas%2fexperimentobject

 .. code-block:: python